 Use the date filter to change the time scale.
 Time scale options depend on the number of available data points.

 The table below the graph displays a breakdown of each channel and how it’s performing.
 This is a great way to quickly compare different channels and see your most valuable referrers at a glance.

 On Website plans, you can view and sort sources by visits.

 On Commerce plans, you can view and sort sources by more Commerce KPIs:

 Click a column name to sort the table.

 To see all sources grouped into a channel, (for example, specific social networks under Social or websites under Referral), click the arrow next to the channel name for an expanded view.

-You can drill down further to see specific paths under each source.
+You can look further to see specific paths under each source.
 This is useful for identifying the exact source of a visit, like a specific page from a referral website or pin on Pinterest.

-Tip: When drilling down to Google, you'll see a list of local Google domains where visitors are coming from, like Google.com, Google.co.uk, or Google.de.
+Tip: When looking at Google data, you'll see a list of local Google domains where visitors are coming from, like Google.com, Google.co.uk, or Google.de.
 You can use this view to get a general sense of search engine traffic to your site by country.